History of the Green Bay Packers: 2022–present: End of an era, beginning of a new one

 2022 was a hard year for the Packers, with Davante Adams being traded to the Las Vegas Raiders during the off-season, which was in part affected by the potential departure of Aaron Rodgers in 2022 or 2023.
 Some rare highlights from the 2022 season included a 31–28 comeback victory over the Dallas Cowboys in overtime and a 41–17 victory over the playoff-bound Vikings on New Year's Day.
 The Packers finished the year with an 8–9 record, missing the playoffs for the first time since 2018 due to losing against the Lions in the final week of the season.
 The season marked the end of the Aaron Rodgers era in Green Bay as he was traded to the New York Jets on April 26, 2023, due to differences in communication between Rodgers and the Packers.
 Following Rodgers’ departure, Jordan Love would become the team’s next starting quarterback, after being Rodgers’ backup for three seasons.

 The Love era started off well, with the team winning two of their first three games of the 2023 season.
 In the coming weeks, the team fell into a slump, losing five of their next six including a four-game losing streak.
 The team, however, bounced back and finished off the season winning six of the last eight games to finish 9-8.
 They claimed the third Wild Card spot, and eventually became the first 7th-seed to win a playoff game when they beat the Dallas Cowboys 48–32 in the Wild Card round.
 The team's season came to an end with a loss to the 49ers in the Divisional round.

-The 2024 season the Packers improved on their record from last season to finish at 11–6, good enough to finish at 3rd place in the NFC North and the 7th seed, but they would go on to lose to the Philadelphia Eagles in the Wild Card round 22–10.
+The 2024 season saw the Packers improve on their record from 2023 to finish at 11–6, good enough to finish at 3rd place in the NFC North and the 7th seed, but they would go on to lose to the Philadelphia Eagles in the Wild Card round 22–10.

+In the 2025 season, they started 9-3-1 before losing the last four games, including a collapse in Denver where they blew a 23-14 lead, to finish 9-7-1.
+The woes continued into the playoffs as LaFleur's Packers blew an 18-point lead in their Wild Card matchup against their biggest rival, the Chicago Bears.
+It was the biggest blown lead in franchise playoff history and also one of the largest blown leads in NFL playoff history.
+They had previously blown a 16-6 lead to the Bears earlier in the season, and a 10-0 fourth quarter lead to the Cleveland Browns.
+One highlight of the season was their first sweep of the Detroit Lions since 2020.